Programmatic Reward Design by Example: Related Work

 \section{Related Work}

-\textbf{Inverse Reinforcement Learning}.
-IRL \cite{Abbeel:2004:ALV:1015330.1015430,Ng:2000:AIR:645529.657801} instantiates a learning-from-demonstrations (LfD) framework to effectively infer the intrinsic reward functions of human experts.
+\li{I still need to go over this section again} \textbf{Inverse Reinforcement Learning}.
+IRL \cite{Ng:2000:AIR:645529.657801,Abbeel:2004:ALV:1015330.1015430} instantiates a learning-from-demonstrations (LfD) framework to effectively infer the intrinsic reward functions of human experts.
 It is also notable for having infinite number of solutions.
 To resolve the ambiguity of IRL, max-entropy \cite{Ziebart:2008:MEI:1620270.1620297}, max-margin \cite{Abbeel:2004:ALV:1015330.1015430,Ratliff:2006:MMP:1143844.1143936} and Bayesian \cite{ramachandran2007bayesian} methods have been proposed.
 However, those IRL methods assume linear rewards on the basis of non-linear state features, and also call RL in a loop to repeatedly solve the entire environments.
-The recent works \cite{DBLP:journals/corr/FinnCAL16,fu2017learning,ho2016generative,NEURIPS2018_943aa0fc}, drawing a connection between IRL and Generative Adversarial Networks (GANs) \cite{goodfellow2014generative}, have achieved substantially improved the scalablity of IRL by using deep neural networks and data-driven approaches.
-Our work, while embracing a data-driven ideology, further pursues hard coding human knowledge unambiguously and interpretatively in the reward function.
+The recent works \cite{fu2017learning,ho2016generative,NEURIPS2018_943aa0fc,DBLP:journals/corr/FinnCAL16}, drawing a connection between IRL and Generative Adversarial Networks (GANs) \cite{goodfellow2014generative}, have achieved substantially improved the scalablity of IRL by using deep neural networks and data-driven approaches.
+Our work, while embracing a data-driven ideology, represents the reward function in an interpretable way.